Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah.

-There's a group against and I'll take you all to court for harassing people through getting money through menaces.
+There's a group of guests that are going to take you all to court for harassing people, for getting money through menaces.

-So I hope you won't sleep at night again, you cunts, because you won't be soon because you're all going to prison, you little fat midget.
+So I hope you won't sleep at night again, you cunt, because you won't be soon, because you're all going to prison, you little fat midget.

 There are no greater insults than what the English can throw.